LuaJIT/LuaJIT/doc/extensions.md

 * C++ exceptions cannot be caught on the Lua side.
 * Lua errors cannot be caught on the C++ side.
 * Throwing Lua errors across C++ frames will not call C++ destructors.
-* Additionally, on Windows/x86 with SEH-based C++ exceptions: it's not safe to throw a Lua error across any frames containing a C++ function with any try/catch construct or using variables with (implicit) destructors.
-This also applies to any functions which may be inlined in such a function.
-It doesn't matter whether `lua_error()` is called inside or outside of a try/catch or whether any object actually needs to be destroyed: the SEH chain is corrupted and this will eventually lead to the termination of the process.